McNinch House’s Anthony Wesley creates an award-winning wine list at the Fourth Ward landmark.

 Anthony Wesley remembers showing up to his interview at McNinch House Restaurant in 2002 not wearing any socks.
 He’d worn a suit but forgotten to adorn his feet on that hot summer day in Charlotte.
 Despite his naked ankles (in an era when dress socks were de rigueur), Wesley started three days later as the restaurant’s wine director.

-Over the last 17 years, Liberian-born Wesley, 70, has created an award-winning wine program at the Fourth Ward restaurant.
+Over the last 17 years, Liberia-born Wesley, 70, has created an award-winning wine program at the Fourth Ward restaurant.
 He’s worked with owner Ellen Davis to develop the menu for wine as well as beer and cocktails.
 The restaurant — which is celebrating 30 years in business — has expanded its list to include wines from Oregon, California, Spain, Portugal, France, Italy, Germany, Romania, Ukraine and others.
-“It’s like winning a Tony,” Wesley says of receiving the Award of Excellence by Wine Spectator for each of the last nine years
+“It’s like winning a Tony,” Wesley says of receiving the Award of Excellence by Wine Spectator for each of the last nine years.

 Wesley says his personal preference for wine depends on his mood and the feel of the moment.
 He remembers buying his first “real” bottle in 1990, when he knew little about wine.
 He bought a $25 bottle of Chateauneuf-du-Pape at a Charlotte wine shop.
 The rest is history.